 If you’re building a hobby app, student project, or side tool, Free database software for personal use, like SQLite or LibreOffice Base, is more than enough.

-MySQL and PostgreSQL provide long-term scalability without licensing fees, perfect for growth-focused teams.
+For teams that prioritize growth, MySQL and PostgreSQL offer long-term scalability without licensing fees.

 Enterprises on a Budget